 - Prepare for change.
 Warn your child ahead of time if there will be changes to their routine.

 - Establish clear expectations.
 Keep family rules and consequences consistent across all caregivers.

 - Provide calming strategies.
 When your child is tantruming, offer immediate calming strategies (hug, breathing, quiet space, swaddle, slow rocking, etc).
 Problem-solve together after your child has calmed.

 - Empathize.
 Acknowledge your child’s feelings and then access coping skills to regain self-control.
 Address the emotion that is causing the behavior.
 For example: “I understand you are feeling upset because we could not get ice cream.
 Let’s take a break and talk about it when you feel better.”

 - Highlight the positive.
 Provide verbal praise for positive behaviors and highlight your child’s strengths.

 - Co-regulate.
 Children pick up on their parent’s emotions very easily.
 When your child has a tantrum try to use a calm and quiet voice.
 Get on their eye level when talking.

 Occupational therapists use a child-centered approach to examine motor, sensory, social-emotional, and cognitive skills to support the child’s ability to participate in everyday activities.
-They educate caregivers on how to facilitate supportive environments that promote social-emotional development.
-If your child is having a hard time regulating themselves, here’s when to refer to an occupational therapist:
+They “consider the complex relationship between the client, the activity, and the environment” and educate caregivers on how to facilitate supportive environments that promote social-emotional development.
+If you are interested in supporting self-regulation for your child, here’s when to refer to an occupational therapist:

 - Meltdowns are causing disruption to family routines (ex.
 Outings in the community, mealtimes, playtime, etc).